orkes-io/docs/docs/reference-docs/dynamic-task.md

       },
 ```

-If `subWorkflowParam` are present, and the DYNAMIC workflow calls a task type that is not a SUBWORKFLOW, these parameters will be ignored.
+If `subWorkflowParam` is present, and the DYNAMIC workflow calls a task type that is not a SUBWORKFLOW, these parameters will be ignored.

 ## Output